learn-neuroimaging/hitchhackers_guide_brain/docs/06-quality-control.md

 ##Different python libraries for QA for different modalities

-??? example ""INCF Tools for quality assessment -
-This website has a list of QA libraries in python for different modalities with their documentation"
+??? example "INCF Tools for quality assessment - This website has a list of QA libraries in python for different modalities with their documentation"
     -   [URL](https://incf.github.io/niQC/tools)
     -   level: {beginner} / {intermediate} / {advanced}
     -   tags: {video} {notebook} {fMRI} {MOOC} {blog} {website} {podcast}